-Joers was born in Milwaukee, Wisconsin, the son of Gust J. and Ella Joers, the eldest of seven children.
+Joers was born in Milwaukee, Wisconsin, on August 17, 1900, the son of August J. and Ella Joers, the eldest of seven children.
 He was raised in North Dakota and attended Auburn Academy in Washington state.
 He attended Walla Walla College, now University, and following graduation trained to be a nurse.

 It was during this time that he became a participant in events surrounding the last train robbery in Oregon, in 1923.
 By happenstance, he was traveling on a train where a robbery attempt by two brothers resulted in four deaths and several injuries.
 With the limited knowledge he had in medicine at that time, he was able to care for the injured until a physician and medical team arrived.

 Although initially, Joers trained to be a nurse, he eventually entered the College of Medical Evangelists, now Loma Linda University to study to be a physician.
 Following his internship at Los Angeles County Hospital, he practiced medicine in Tacoma, Washington, and then served in the Navy during World War II and the Korean War.
 He was awarded the Bronze Star and received a commendation ribbon and seventeen Battle Stars.